Start2Bitcoin/bitvavo-autostacker/README.md

 Ever since the unfortunate exit of [Bittr](https://getbittr.com/) people have been unable to stack sats in an automated way using a Dutch platform.

 This software makes it easy to autostack bitcoin on the [Bitvavo](https://bitvavo.com) platform.
-The software is completely self-hosted using Github, [Vercel](https://vercel.com) and [IFTTT](https://ifttt.com)
+The software is completely self-hosted using only Github!

 # What does this do
-This app checks every day (or whenever you want) if you have euro's available in your Bitvavo account.
+This app checks every hour (or whenever you want) if you have euro's available in your Bitvavo account.
 If you don't nothing happens.
 If you do, the app uses every euro in your account to market buy Bitcoin.
 This way, you can setup a reccuring payment from your bank account.
 As soon as the money arrives at your Bitvavo account, Bitcoin will be bought with it.
+You will receive e-mail confirmations from Bitvavo notifying you that the buy has taken place.
 The app does not (at the moment) withdraw bitcoin to your personal wallet.

-The app should be hosted by Vercel, and we use [If This then That](https://ifttt.com) to poll the app every x amount of time.
+The app is hosted completely on Github, and uses Github Actions to check your Bitvavo account every x (default 60) minutes.
-All this is hosted for free (Vercel is a serverless platform).
+Be aware that Github Actions Cron Jobs are sometimes unreliable and may not trigger everytime, and they take some time to trigger for the first time.

 # Step by step